-The Chief Nursing and Midwifery (CNM) Office engages and consults with stakeholders on contemporary Aboriginal nursing and midwifery matters.
-The CNM Office provides leadership and advice on policy, practice and issues that impact the current and future Aboriginal nursing and midwifery workforce.
+The Chief Nursing and Midwifery Office engages and consults with stakeholders on contemporary Aboriginal nursing and midwifery matters.
+We provide leadership and advice on policy, practice and issues that impact the current and future Aboriginal nursing and midwifery workforce.
+We are committed to growing and strengthening the Aboriginal nursing and midwifery workforce, working towards achieving improved careers pathways, recruitment and retention strategies for Aboriginal nurses and midwives.

 GradConnect